 One of the hallmarks of cancer is genomic instability.
 A major source of genomic instability is a dysregulated cell cycle and aberrant DNA replication, resulting in a state of high replication stress (RS).
 High RS is manifested by stalled replication forks which expose fragile single stranded DNA that are prone to DNA damage.
+A major source of genomic instability in certain tumors arises as a consequence of dysregulated cell cycle checkpoints and aberrant DNA replication, resulting in high replication stress (RS), which is manifested by stalled replication forks and associated DNA damage.

 Functional alterations in genes such as CCNE1, MYC, RAS, ATM, BRCA1, BRCA2, and TP53, which are prevalent in certain cancer cells, have been demonstrated to significantly increase RS.
 In such cancer cells, high levels of intrinsic RS result in near threshold levels of genomic instability.